Beetlejuice

 Major productions of Beetlejuice

-Beetlejuice is a newer musical, so it hasn't had too many major productions yet.
-But like its title character, it's such a high-energy delight that it's likely to get resurrected for years to come.
+Beetlejuice is such a high-energy delight that it's likely to get resurrected for years to come.
+Here are some of the major productions of the Beetlejuice musical.

 • 2016: Beetlejuice has its first reading, with Christopher Fitzgerald playing the titular ghost.

 • 2018: Beetlejuice has its official world premiere in Washington, D.C. at the National Theatre.
-Brightman, who played the role in workshops after Fitzgerald, stars as Beetlejuice.
+Brightman, who played the role in workshops after Fitzgerald, starred as Beetlejuice.

 • April 2022: Beetlejuice returns to Broadway for an encore run after closing in 2020.
-It's not considered a "new" production or a revival for awards purposes, as it features the same cast, design, and staging.
-It does have a new venue, though: the Marquis Theatre, since the 2021 revival of The Music Man moved into the Winter Garden.
+It was not considered a "new" production or a revival for awards purposes, as it featured the same cast, design, and staging.
+It did have a new venue, though: the Marquis Theatre, since the 2021 revival of The Music Man moved into the Winter Garden.

 • December 2022: The first national tour of Beetlejuice kicks off.